 Now we head to Konya, a place generally remembered because of the association with Mevlânâ and Nasreddin Hoca’s stories.
 But Konya is also famous for “etli ekmek” (quick-bread with ground meat layered on top).
-Etli ekmek can be prepared as bıçak arası, normal, or kuşbaşılı (meat cubes).
+Etli ekmek can be prepared as bıçak arası (sliced), normal, or kuşbaşılı (meat cubes).
 Each version tastes different and all are delicious.
 We have learnt classic recipe from chefs: the meat taken from animal is formed into thin patties and wonderful recipe comes out.
 The ground meat, which is mixed with onion, parsley, pepper, and tomato, is blended well.
 Of course, all of these add-ins should be finely grounded as well.
-Etli ekmek’s mortar, which is integrated with spices and salt, is laid in dough and the dough is extended about ninety centimeters long.
+Etli ekmek‘s mortar, which is integrated with spices and salt, is laid in dough and the dough is extended about ninety centimeters long.
 People eat this with lemon and salad.

 Leaving behind the historical charm of Konya, we are on our way to Afyon.
 Afyon, one of the most special cities of Anatolia, has many places to visit and many flavors to explore.
-“Kuyu kebabı” (meat cooked in an underground pit oven) and sudjuk are the most well-known meat meals offered here.
+“Kuyu kebabı” (meat cooked in an underground pit oven) and sucuk are the most well-known meat meals offered here.
 We worked with a chef for nearly five hours to learn how to make a kuyu kebabı.
 First, the kebab is placed in a well of a cauldron.
 The water in that cauldron is boiled, so that the steam results in a softer meat.

 Just before hooking into the well, the lamb meat is salted to prevent sweating.
 After the lambs are released into the well, the pot is covered with temporary plaster.
 After the preparation, the lamb is cooked for about three hours then removed from the well.

 A magnificent smell comes from the pot as the lid opens.
 The lamb is then decorated with salad and rice, then served.
 Kuyu kebab is made in most provinces of our country, but not everyone manages to give such a divine flavor to the kebab.
 The unique kuyu kebab, which must be tasted as well as seen, must definitely be tried here in Afyon.
 Niğde, a city hidden in the heart of Central Anatolia, is calling us.
 Niğde draws attention with its ruins from the Ottoman period.
 Now, it is time to eat Niğde’s “söğürme kebab.”
-Söğürme means that it is too salty and the tail is oily.
+Söğürme means that it is too salty and with tail fat.
 Even though it is salty, söğürme cooked from only male lamb and is very beneficial for human health.
 These meals, made with the same ingredients but turned into different tastes, are truly spectacular.

 Söğürme Kebab, known as the national meal of Niğde, is eaten only in Niğde.
-Lamb ribs and filets are prepared in thin slices.
+Lamb ribs and filet are prepared in thin slices.
 Then the chef scores it with a knife.
 This preparation is called meat processing.
 Tomato, pepper, and garlic are also included in söğürme.
 First, tail fat, rounded chopped tomatoes, and peppers are put on the tray.
 Then, the lambs are added.
 Even the preparation time is appetizing!
 After all the lamb is put on the tray, tail fat is added again.
 The lamb, which is baked in the oven for half an hour, slowly releases the fragrance.
 The meat, which is integrated with tail fat, is served roasted.
 Even that person who claims he or she never eats lamb will have a change of heart after seeing a söğürme.